-The following table sets forth our unaudited condensed consolidated statement of operations data for each of the last nine fiscal quarters in the period ended September 27, 2020.
+The following table sets forth our unaudited condensed consolidated statement of operations data for each of the last eight fiscal quarters in the period ended June 28, 2020.
 The unaudited quarterly consolidated statements of operations data set forth below have been prepared on a basis consistent with our audited annual consolidated financial statements included elsewhere in this prospectus and include, in the opinion of management, all normal recurring adjustments necessary for the fair statement of the results of operations for the periods presented.
 Our historical quarterly results are not necessarily indicative of the results that may be expected in any future period.
-The following quarterly financial data should be read in conjunction with our audited consolidated financial statements and the related notes included elsewhere in this prospectus.
+The following quarterly financial data should be read in conjunction with our audited consolidated financial statements and the related notes and our unaudited condensed consolidated financial statements and the related notes included elsewhere in this prospectus.